Webhooks

 Available Events

-Triggered when an automation execution starts
+Triggered when an optimization job starts

 optimization.completed

-Triggered when an optimization job completes
+Triggered when an optimization job completes successfully

 Webhook Retries